abdulazezms/keycloak-authentication-spi/README.md

 - **Preconfigured User:** To test the flow, go to [http://localhost:8080/realms/example/account](http://localhost:8080/realms/example/account) and authenticate using:
     - **Username:** `demo@example.com`
     - **Password:** `demo`
-    - **2FA Setup:** As part of the realm configuration, the 2FA flow is already configured and is used by the account-console client.
+    - **2FA Setup:** As part of the realm configuration, the custom 2FA flow is already configured and is used by the account-console client.
 Therefore, as part of your first login, you will have to set up the 2FA.

 ## Authentication Flow
 The below browser flow has been created.
 The flow has 3 alternatives.
 The last alternative is the one configured to use the authentication SPI for the 2FA after normal login.
 The account-console client browser flow was overriden to use it.
 As part of the implementation of the authentication SPI, it is adding a required action using the implemented provider for the user to complete.
 The required action is creating the credential that was implemented using the credential provider.